benoitballester/ExonEnhancer/README.md

 Below is a brief description of each folder, organized by thematic for easy navigation and reproducibility :

 - **EE_selection/**
-  Scripts used to define exonic enhancers (EEs) based on TF ChIP-seq peaks and additional filtering criteria.
+  Scripts used to define candidate exonic enhancers (cEEs) based on TF ChIP-seq peaks and additional filtering criteria.

 - **Control_selection/**
-  Procedures for generating negative/positive control sets, ensuring unbiased comparisons with EEs.
+  Procedures for generating negative/positive control sets, ensuring unbiased comparisons with cEEs.

 - **Chromatin_accessibility/**
-  Scritps to curate DNase-seq, ATAC-seq and histones marks datasets assessing open chromatin in exons and EEs across multiple species.
+  Scritps to curate DNase-seq, ATAC-seq and histones marks datasets assessing open chromatin in exons and cEEs across multiple species.

 - **Conservation_and_structure/**
-  Scripts for multi-species and pairwise alignment, phyloP scores, AlphaFold predictions, MobiDB disorder rates and gene-age analyses for EEs.
+  Scripts for multi-species and pairwise alignment, phyloP scores, AlphaFold predictions, MobiDB disorder rates and gene-age analyses for cEEs.

-- **TF_randomisation/**
+- **Randomisation/**
-  Scripts used to validate TF-binding enrichment within EEs through randomization tests.
+  Scripts used to validate enrichment within cEEs through randomization and permutation tests.

 - **TFBS_in_EE/**
-  Motif analysis pipeline (e.g., JASPAR-based TFBS predictions) overlapping with exonic enhancers.
+  Motif analysis pipeline (e.g., JASPAR-based TFBS predictions) overlapping with candidate exonic enhancers.

 - **STARR-seq_experiment/**
   Analysis scripts for STARR-seq data, including the reads pipeline and SNPs analysis.

 - **STARR-seq_catalog/**
-  Data curation of STARR-seq peaks from public data sources, as well as EEs biotype signature definition.
+  Data curation of STARR-seq peaks from public data sources, as well as cEEs biotype signature definition.

 - **G-quadruplex/**
-  Scripts examining G4-forming sequences (G-quadruplex) in EEs vs. control exons.
+  Scripts examining G4-forming sequences (G-quadruplex) in cEEs vs. control exons.

 - **Interaction_data/**
-  Integration of promoter capture Hi-C, eQTL (GTEx), and ENCODE-rE2G resources to identify robust EE–target gene interactions.
+  Integration of promoter capture Hi-C, eQTL (GTEx), and ENCODE-rE2G resources to identify robust cEE–target gene interactions.

 - **gnomADv3_analysis/**
-  Variant filtering/annotation pipelines for common variants in gnomAD v3 that intersect with exonic enhancers.
+  Variant filtering/annotation pipelines and constraint analyses for common variants in gnomAD v3 that intersect with candidate exonic enhancers.

 - **GWAS_analysis/**
-  Overlaps of known GWAS loci with EEs to reveal potential trait- and disease-associated variants within coding enhancer regions.
+  Overlaps of known GWAS loci with cEEs to reveal potential trait- and disease-associated variants within coding enhancer regions.

 - **PanCancer_analysis/**
   Curation and analysis scripts (differential expression and survival analysis) for the TCGA PanCanAtlas.

+- **Genes_specificity/**
+  Scripts used to infer the cEEs host/target genes expression tendencies.

+- **CRISPRi_plots/**
+  Scripts used to generate the CRISPRi figures.

 - **UCSC_trackhub/**
-  Configurations for easily visualizing EEs, TF binding, and variant positions in the UCSC Genome Browser.
+  Configurations for easily visualizing cEEs, TF binding, and variant positions in the UCSC Genome Browser.

 ---